 Mr. Wilson is a Principal at Morgante Wilson Architects.
 He was named a national finalist in the “40 Under 40” award, sponsored by The National AIA and The Architectural League of New York, as well as the “Young Architect Award” from the American Institute of Architecture Chicago Chapter in 1998.
 He received his Bachelor of Science in Architecture from The Ohio State University in 1983 and earned his Master of Architecture at the University of Illinois-Chicago in 1985.
 For more than a decade, he’s applied his talents as a leader by coaching youth basketball in his community, building young athletes’ character by teaching the spirit of sportsmanship.
-Wilson also serves as Vice President of the Congregation Sukkat Shalom.
+Wilson also serves as President of the Congregation Sukkat Shalom.
 Recently, he was honored to be included as a board member of the University of Illinois-Chicago Alumni Advisory Board.

 CPAH Advisory Board

 Ms. Anne Bassi, Moraine Township Supervisor

 Mr. Robert Braun, Vice President, American Enterprise Bank

 Mr. Tom Decker, President, Chicago Green Insulation

 Ms. Hania Fuschetto , Community Relations Manager, Highland Park Hospital